 Former US Navy Senior Chief Petty Officer Tim Gallant was recognized by Ward 7 Councilor Stephanie Gelinas for his tireless, humble work within the community to include serving on the Lewiston Planning Board, going above & beyond as a member of the Rally for Recovery Planning Committee, and facilitating Barriers to Bridges to assist those seeking recovery from substance use disorder, always wanting to assist the most vulnerable.
 Councilor Gelinas also stated that Mr. Gallant volunteers at a local food pantry and assists with a weekly meal distribution at Pathway Vineyard Church.

 Program Launch - September 6, 2022:

-Klara Tammany by Mayor Carl L. Sheline - Recognized her leadership in establishing the Center for Wisdom's Women and Sophia's House, resources that offer women safe-haven and support to build community, find resources, build self esteem and resiliency, as well as empowering women survivors of addiction, trafficking, and incarceration through holistic healing in a shared community.
+Klara Tammany was recognized by Mayor Carl L. Sheline - Recognized her leadership in establishing the Center for Wisdom's Women and Sophia's House, resources that offer women safe-haven and support to build community, find resources, build self esteem and resiliency, as well as empowering women survivors of addiction, trafficking, and incarceration through holistic healing in a shared community.
 Center for Wisdom's Women and Sophia's House.

-Josh Nagine by Ward 1 Councilor Linda Scott - Recognized his ongoing contributions as President of the Androscoggin County Land Trust and his willingness to be of assistance, at a moment's notice, to build up, promote, and advocate for the City of Lewiston.
+Josh Nagine was recognized by Ward 1 Councilor Linda Scott - Recognized his ongoing contributions as President of the Androscoggin County Land Trust and his willingness to be of assistance, at a moment's notice, to build up, promote, and advocate for the City of Lewiston.
 Androscoggin Land Trust

-Tiana Warriner by Ward 3 Councilor Scott Harriman - Recognized her leadership as Director of the local R.E.S.T.
+Tiana Warriner was recognized by Ward 3 Councilor Scott Harriman - Recognized her leadership as Director of the local R.E.S.T.
 Center (Recovery, Employment, Support, and Training), a resource for those experiencing substance use disorder and those seeking recovery.
 The Rest Center